eduvpn/documentation/AUTH_CLIENT_CERT.md

 ## Portal

-Modify `/etc/vpn-user-portal/config.php` and (mis)use the `ShibAuthentication`
+Modify `/etc/vpn-user-portal/config.php` and for now misuse the `ShibAuthentication` authentication.
-authentication.
 This authentication module has access to Apache's "Environment Variables", so we can use this here as well.

     'authMethod' => 'ShibAuthentication',